malcolmxsc/k8s-monitoring-stack/README.md

 # Prometheus targets
 curl http://localhost:9090/api/v1/targets | jq
 ## 🔒 Security

 **Security Note:** The demo password (`observability!`) visible in git history is intentional and used only for this demonstration project.
-No production credentials, GKE cluster keys, or real API tokens are exposed in this repository.
+No production credentials, GKE cluster keys, or real AP[...]

 - App endpoints are protected with HTTP Basic (demo / observability! by default).
 - Prometheus scraping on `/actuator/prometheus` is open to the cluster.